bobdavies2000/OpenCVB/README.md

 A full installation can take about 30-50 minutes using the 1-step “PrepareTree.bat” file discussed below.
 But there is no obligation to install needed libraries just to read the code for an algorithm.
-Open the OpenCVB.sln file after download and inspect the code in the VB_Classes, CPP_Classes, or CS_Classes.
-VB_Classes also contains all the Python examples.
-All algorithms are automatically provided with color, depth, point cloud, and IMU data.
+Open the OpenCVB.sln file after download and inspect the code in the C++, C\#, VB.Net or Python.
+Each algorithm gets a standardized presentation of all the data from any of the RGBZ cameras listed below.

 However, a full installation is recommended.
 The algorithms may fit in one page of code and reading the code is one way to review them but understanding the